 I’ll bet that you did not know that besides a necklace, bracelets, a pair of earrings, and a brooch also a purse or handbag could be regarded as ‘jewels’.
 Well if you look at the pictures in this blog I hope you agree with me that these bags definitely deserve the title ‘jewels’.

 For me, the nicest thing about the whole story is that the ladies of all times see what ‘fashion’ is making them more beautiful.
 And find practical solutions for their problems taking into account the fashion.
 They used thigh bags when you cannot see them in their skirts, but immediately when they started wearing clothing made of delicate fabrics they stopped wearing chatelaines and chatelaine purses.
 Sine those bumps on your thighs don’t look right, do they?

-Do you know what jewelry accentuate your best features and what jewelry don’t?
+Do you know what jewelry accentuates your best features and what jewelry doesn’t?
 And do you know how to camouflage your lesser features with the right jewelry?
 I wrote a PDF about it full of tips and tricks.
 It’s free and you just have to let me know where I can send it to.